-- By 2018, 70% of all Minnesota living wage jobs will require some post-secondary education.
-Yet one quarter of our future workforce fails to graduate from high school.
+- By 2018, 70% of all living-wage jobs in Minnesota will require some post-secondary education.
+Yet one-quarter of our future workforce will fail to graduate high school.

-- Children who are school ready by age 5 are more likely to grow up to be productive in the workplace, a key to economic growth.
+- Children who are school ready by age 5 are more likely to be successful in the workplace, a key to economic growth

 Minnesota has one of the worst achievement gaps in the nation.

-The achievement gap begins at an early age – long before kindergarten.
+The achievement gap begins at an early age – well before kindergarten.

-- Local and national research has proven that kids that start behind face significant hurdles to academic achievement and often never catch up.
+- Local and national research shows that kids starting behind face significant hurdles in academic achievement and often never catch up.

-- Kids who start school behind are much more likely to require special education, less likely to ready by third grade, more likely to be behind in eighth grade and less likely to graduate from high school.
+- Kids who start school behind are much more likely to require special education, less likely to be reading by third grade, more likely to be behind in eighth grade, and less likely to graduate from high school.

-- Attendance in high quality early care and education settings is proven to substantially increase the number of children who start school ready to succeed.
+- Enrollment in high-quality early care and education settings is proven to substantially increase a child’s readiness for school.

 Getting children ready is the first step toward improving K-12 education.

-- Ensuring all kids are prepared to learn helps the entire K-12 education system, reducing the need for expensive remedial education, disruptive discipline and special education programs.
+- Ensuring all kids are prepared to learn helps the entire K-12 education system by reducing the need for expensive remedial education, disruptive discipline and special education programs.